microsandbox/microsandbox/README.md

 ### Instant App Hosting

 Share working apps and demos in seconds without deployment headaches.
 When your AI creates a useful tool, calculator, visualization, or prototype, users can immediately access it through a simple link.
-No waiting for server setup or DNS configuration—just instant access to the application.

 Zero-setup deployment means your AI-generated code can be immediately useful without complex configuration.
 Each app runs in its own protected space with appropriate resource limits, and everything cleans up automatically when no longer needed.
 Perfect for educational platforms hosting student projects, AI assistants creating live demos, and users needing immediate value.